digitickets/verifone-xml-receipt-renderer/README.md

 ## Disclaimer

-⚠️ We provide no guarantee whatsoever that this will pass Verifone's accreditation and be compliant with banking regulations.
+⚠️ We provide no guarantee whatsoever that this will pass Verifone's accreditation or be compliant with banking regulations.
 Consider this a learning resource and not a trusted implantation you can rely on! ⚠️